-If you design and develop themes for you own use, custom themes for clients, premium themes for sale, or free themes to distribute, I think some of these plugins will be very useful to you.
+If you design and develop themes for your own use, custom themes for clients, premium themes for sale, or free themes to distribute, these plugins will prove to be very helpful.

 Theme Test Drive is another plugin that was created for testing a theme without showing it to everyone.
 It works in a similar fashion to Theme Switch, so you can look at the details of each, test them and see which one you like best.

-If you’ve developed themes in a test environment you may have found that you tend to login and logout a lot, or login as different users.
+If you’ve developed themes in a test environment you may have found that you tend to login and logout a lot, or log in as different users.
 The User Switching plugin was created to make this a quicker, less painful process.
-With one click you can swicth from one user to another.
+With one click you can switch from one user to another.

 This is a plugin that I just came across and have not used yet, but it looks promising.
 Raw HTML allows you to use raw HTML or any other code in your posts or pages.
 This may be especially useful if you are converting an existing static site to WordPress.
 There have been times when I worked on a project like this and had extra work because of the way WordPress dealt with code that was pasted from an existing page.